-Although stylistic examples of range from traditional to modern, all projects strive to create places that are well-built, facilitate their intended use and raise the spirit.
+Although stylistic examples range from traditional to modern, all projects strive to create places that are well-built, facilitate their intended use and raise the spirit.
 BA seeks to create projects informed by a single clear idea or concept which guide and unify the overall design.

-As part of a collaborative approach, BA employs the Charrette - an interactive design process where the client, architect, contractor, engineer and other parties (e.g. neighbors, users) are active participants.
-The design team brings few pre-conceived notions and invites all to share what they believe the project might – or should not - be.
-Used to generate a range of ideas and to achieve consensus, the Charrette can quickly confirm not only design direction but key issues such as goals and needs, schedule and budget.
+As part of a collaborative approach, BA employs the Charrette: an interactive design process wherein the client, architect, contractor, engineer and other parties (e.g. neighbors, users) are active participants.
+The design team strives to avoid preconceived notions and invites all to share what they believe the project should or should not be.
+Used to generate a range of ideas and reach a consensus, the Charrette can quickly confirm not only design direction but key issues such as goals, needs, schedule and budget.

-BA's practice - particularly for residential - embraces Universal Design and studying how a design may complement the changing needs of the building user.
-Universal Design strives to create environments designed for people who are older, may have physical disabilities or would like to plan for the future.
+BA's practice, particularly for residential, embraces “universal design” and studies how a design may complement the changing needs of the building user.
+“Universal design” strives to create environments designed for people who are older, may have physical disabilities or would like to plan.